-DJI has long been making the world's best camera drones and handheld gimbal-mounted cameras, and now its attempting to become a serious player in the action camera market with its debut rugged waterproof cam the DJI Osmo Action.
+DJI has long been making the world's best camera drones and handheld gimbal-mounted cameras, and now, with the rugged DJI Osmo Action, its attempting to become a serious player in the action camera market.

-But that market has been utterly dominated by GoPro for what seems like an eternity.
-In fact, there has never been a time where GoPro has been truly, roundly challenged as the king of action cameras.
-Its current flagship, the Hero 7 Black, left the competition in the dust thanks to its gimbal-like HyperSmooth technology.
+But that market has been dominated by GoPro.
+In fact, there has never been a time where GoPro has been truly challenged as the king of action cameras.
+Its new flagship camera, the GoPro Hero 8 Black, leaves the competition in the dust thanks to gimbal-like HyperSmooth 2.0 tech.

-DJI certainly has the technological capability to enter this very same action camera arena guns blazing, but could it really topple a thoroughbred giant like GoPro?
-And with its debut camera too?
+DJI certainly has the technological capability to enter this arena guns blazing with the Osmo Action, but can it really topple a thoroughbred giant like GoPro on its first go?